DIY Colorful Computer Keyboard

 Once again I went with the perfectly-suited Microsoft Wired Keyboard 200 for Business, but this time I got white so that it would be easier to cover.

-To accomplish the ombré pattern I wanted, it was critical that I keep the keys in the exact position during the painting.
+To accomplish the ombré pattern I wanted, it was critical that I keep the keys in the exact position during the painting this time.
 So I was very careful to line them up perfectly.
-I switched from my old chunk of foam to a 2″x12″x36″ sheet of Styrofoam, which did a better job of holding the keys upright.
+I switched from my old chunk of packing foam to a 2″x12″x36″ sheet of Styrofoam, which did a better job of holding the keys upright.

 Then I grabbed another cosmetic wedge and applied the Deep Turquoise to the rest of the keyboard.